 “Women in Development, Diplomacy and Defence” AP4D and WIIS-A Webinar

 Why, in 2024, must we ask where are the women in international affairs?
 It should be obvious.
 It should be superfluous.
 The women should be right there, in the midst of it all.
 With increased women’s representation in our most prominent international security institutions in Australia, and a robust plethora of research indicating women’s participation improves security outcomes, this question should be outdated.
-As brilliant as it would be to live in a world where such enquiries are not necessary, we do not.
-There is still a mountain of work to be done to increase the representation of women in international affairs and improve the experiences of those in working the field.

 Forgotten Warriors